tamhinsf/ChannelSurf/README.md

 # Channel Surf for Microsoft Teams

 Moving to Microsoft Teams from Slack or starting fresh?
+You've come to the right place.
 Here's what Channel Surf can do for you:

-* Quickly re-create your existing Slack Teams channel structure in Microsoft Teams
+* Re-create your existing Slack channel structure in Teams
-* Create an HTML archive of Slack messages in Microsoft Teams for each re-created Slack channel
+* Archive Slack messages into HTML files and store them in Teams
-* Copy file attachments associated with Slack messages into Microsoft Teams
+* Copy Slack file attachments into Teams
-* Bulk add new Microsoft Teams channels
+* Bulk add new Teams channels

 Let's get started!